ThomasForselius/milestone2/README.md

 * When the user loads the page, they are presented with the starting page of the game.
 The game and page design are made very simple to accomodate all ages and people , even those who are not used to computers or electronic devices
 * On the first page, the user can read the very simple rules for the game
 * The next step is to create a player, and they do this by clicking the button "Create a player"
+    - The transition from one page to another is done by sliding in each page from the bottom and out to the top to create a more dynamic effect for the user
 * This takes the player to the next page where they enter their a name, age and choose a genre of questions
     - When entering a name, the game will only accept alphabetic characters A-Ö in capital and lower case
     - When entering age, the lowest age accepted is 5, and if the player enters a number lower than 5, there will be a popup alert saying that they must enter an age 5 or larger